OhseyDev/SensibleOpinions/README.md

-# SensibleOpinions
-Ghost theme for SensibleOpinions
+# Ghost theme for SensibleOpinions.com